stolostron/console/README.md

 3. Cluster OAuth redirects back to the backend `/login/callback` endpoint.
 4. Backend redirects to the frontend and sets the `acm-access-token-cookie`.

+## Optional Features

+In some cases there are development preview (Dev Preview) features or technical preview (Tech Preview) features that can optionally be enabled and used in the product.
+These features are enabled using a FeatureGate CR.
+The following features are available:

+### Single node OpenShift

+Enabling this feature will allow the user to create a cluster that only contains a single master node.
+This option is only available for providers AWS, Azure, GCP, OpenStack and VMware when the OpenShift release image is version 4.8 or higher.

+To enable this feature, `oc apply -f features/single-node-openshift.yaml`.

 ## References
 `console` is part of the open-cluster-management community.
 For more information, visit: [open-cluster-management.io](https://open-cluster-management.io)